Combining Research with Health and Wellness

-The Department of Health and Exercise Science is excited to organize the 10th Annual International Symposium on Gait and Balance in Multiple Sclerosis.
-The symposium will be on Saturday, Oct.
-3, 2020, from 8 a.m.-8 p.m. at the University of Colorado, Anschutz Medical Campus in Aurora, Colorado.
+The Department of Health and Exercise Science is excited to organize the 11th Annual International Symposium on Gait and Balance in Multiple Sclerosis.
+The hybrid symposium will be on Saturday, Oct.
+2, 2021, from 8:30 a.m.- 5:30 p.m.

 Do Research and Get Your Degree

 Our research program is closely connected with the Department of Health and Exercise Science.
 Students in HES programs are an integral component of our research program at the HPCRL.
 Learn more about the programs.